BrandenStoberReal/ST-Outfits-Extended/QWEN.md

 ### LLM-Powered Import
 The `/import-outfit` command uses LLM analysis to automatically extract outfit information from character descriptions, personality notes, scenario, and character notes, then updates the outfit tracker accordingly.

+## Implementation of Centralized Data Storage

+### Problem with Global Variables
+The previous version of the extension relied heavily on global variables for data storage, which created several issues:
+- Risk of variable name conflicts
+- Data pollution across the global scope
+- Difficulty in tracking and managing changes
+- Potential performance issues with large datasets
+- Hard to debug and maintain

+### New Data Storage Architecture
+To address these issues, a new centralized data storage system has been implemented:

+#### 1. Centralized Store Module (`Store.js`)
+- Implements a state management system that acts as a single source of truth for all outfit-related data
+- Uses a class-based approach with methods for setting, getting, and updating state
+- Provides methods for subscribing to state changes
+- Includes migration functionality to handle data from the old global variable system

+#### 2. Core Store Features
+- **Bot Outfit Data**: Manages outfit data by character ID and instance ID
+- **User Outfit Data**: Handles user outfit data by instance ID
+- **Instance Management**: Tracks conversation-specific outfit instances
+- **Presets**: Stores outfit presets for both bot and user
+- **Panel Settings**: Manages UI settings like panel colors and visibility
+- **Extension Settings**: Handles general settings like auto-open preferences
+- **Panel References**: Keeps track of UI panel instances
+- **Auto Outfit System**: Maintains reference to the auto-outfit system

+#### 3. Backward Compatibility
+- Maintains compatibility with SillyTavern's extension settings system
+- Falls back to legacy data format when needed
+- Updates both the new store and legacy system for smooth transition
+- Preserves all existing functionality

+#### 4. Migration Process
+- The system automatically migrates old data format to the new store structure
+- Preserves all existing outfit data and settings
+- Maintains data integrity during the transition

+#### 5. Module Updates
+- **NewBotOutfitManager**: Updated to use the store for all data operations
+- **NewUserOutfitManager**: Updated to use the store for all data operations
+- **AutoOutfitSystem**: Updated to access macro values through the store when possible
+- **ExtensionCore**: Updated to initialize and register components with the store

+### Benefits of the New Architecture
+- **Cleaner Code**: Eliminates global variable pollution
+- **Better Performance**: More efficient data access and updates
+- **Easier Debugging**: Centralized data management makes it easier to track changes
+- **Scalability**: The architecture can easily handle more features in the future
+- **Maintainability**: Clear separation of concerns makes the code easier to maintain
+- **State Management**: Proper handling of UI state, data, and references

 ## Installation

 This is a SillyTavern extension that should be installed using SillyTavern's extension management system.
 The manifest file specifies the extension details including the JavaScript file (`index.js`), CSS file (`style.css`), and loading order.